Loginistaken/ConstructionIQ-lens-new-IR-lens/Wiz-Dimensional-Thermal.md

 and AI directly on the user’s face, transforming how professionals interact with their environment.

 Innovative Dual Battery & Dual Chip Design
-Engineered for reliability, Wiz-Bit features a breakthrough dual battery system, delivering up to 26 hours of continuous operation.
+Engineered for reliability, Wiz-Dimensional features a breakthrough dual battery system, delivering up to 26 hours of continuous operation.
 Nano lithium cells are encased in a non-shock, scratch-proof metal core, separated by a multi-layer protective coating that insulates against impact and bio-hazards.
 The dual-chip architecture integrates